Table of Contents

 Hypothesis vs. Evidence: The following section details mechanisms hypothesized to represent functional convergence between SARS-CoV-2 Spike S1 and HIV-1 Tat.
 While supporting structural and in vitro data exist, full mechanistic identity and human in vivo causality remain uncertain.

-Research by Lingenfelter (2026) proposes that SARS-CoV-2 Spike S1 and HIV-1 Tat represent a novel class of "vascular virotoxins" — proteins that exploit host machinery to cause systemic vascular and neurological damage.
-The proposed mechanisms include:
+Research by Lingenfelter (2026) proposes that SARS-CoV-2 Spike S1 and HIV-1 Tat represent a novel class of "vascular virotoxins"—proteins that exploit host machinery to cause systemic vascular and neurological damage.

 1. RGD Motif and Integrin Binding